 Tips and tricks

-• Do not cut zucchini into too thin slices – they will burn, and it will not be tasty
+- Do not cut zucchini into too thin chunks (slices or cubes) because they will burn, and it will not be tasty.

 How to know if the sheet pan meatballs and potatoes with zucchini is done?

-They have a nice pale brown color and they are tender.
+They should have a light golden brown color and be fork-tender.

-Place meatballs in an airtight container, and store them in the refrigerator for up to 3 days.
+Store the no onion sheet pan meatballs in an airtight container for up to 3 days.

 Sheet Pan Meatballs and Potatoes with Zucchini Without Onion Without Garlic